Thomas Hamilton, 3rd Earl of Haddington

-Life
+Early life

-Haddington was born in 1626, eldest son of Thomas Hamilton, 2nd Earl of Haddington and Lady Catherine Erskine, daughter of John Erskine, Earl of Mar and Lady Marie Stewart.
+Haddington was born in 1626, eldest son of Thomas Hamilton, 2nd Earl of Haddington and Lady Catherine Erskine.
+His younger brother, John Hamilton, married Lady Christian Lindsay (a daughter of the 17th Earl of Crawford).
+Following his mother's death in 1635, in 1640 his father married Lady Jean Gordon (a daughter of the 2nd Marquess of Huntly).
+From this marriage, he had a younger half-sister, Lady Margaret Hamilton (who married John Keith, 1st Earl of Kintore).

+His paternal grandparents were Thomas Hamilton, 1st Earl of Haddington and the former Margaret Foulis of Colinton.
+His maternal grandparents were John Erskine, Earl of Mar and Lady Marie Stewart (daughter of Esmé Stewart, 1st Duke of Lennox who was a favourite of James VI of Scotland).

 Lord Haddington was a minor when he succeeded his father.
 The latter having been killed in an explosion at Dunglass Castle during the Bishops' Wars.
 Haddington travelled to the continent to further his education.

+Personal life

 While in France he met Henriette de Coligny, daughter to Gaspard de Coligny, Duc de Châtillon, Marshal of France.
-Henriette de Coligny was eight years senior to Haddington, but nevertheless a marriage was contracted between them in 1643.
+Henriette was eight years senior to Haddington, but nevertheless a marriage was contracted between them in 1643.

 Haddington and his bride returned to Scotland, where he involved himself with the Covenanters.
 Haddington died, while still underage, of consumption on 8 February 1645, without issue.
 His countess returned to France where she remarried to Gaspard de Champagne, Comte de la Suze, and died in 1673.

 Lord Haddington was succeeded by his brother John Hamilton, 4th Earl of Haddington.